 ]]>

 NOAA Scientists Publish a New River Chemistry and Discharge Dataset for U.S. Rivers /noaa-scientists-publish-new-river-chemistry-and-discharge-dataset-for-us-rivers/ Tue, 06 Jun 2023 15:44:42 +0000 /?p=60626 A new river chemistry and discharge dataset for U.S. coasts has been released.
-A recent publication by scientists at NOAA’s Atlantic Oceanographic and Meteorological Laboratory (AOML), Northern Gulf Institute (NGI), and NOAA’s Geophysical Fluid Dynamics Laboratory (GFDL) provides a river chemistry and discharge dataset for 140 U.S. rivers along the West, East, and Gulf of Mexico coasts, based on historical records from the U.S. Geological Survey (USGS) and the U.S. Army Corps of Engineers.
+A recent publication by scientists at NOAA’s Atlantic Oceanographic and Meteorological Laboratory (AOML), Northern Gulf Institute (NGI), and NOAA’s Geophysical Fluid Dynamics Laboratory (GFDL) provides a river chemistry and discharge dataset for 140 U.S. rivers along the West, East, and Gulf of America coasts, based on historical records from the U.S. Geological Survey (USGS) and the U.S. Army Corps of Engineers.
 This dataset will be very useful for regional ocean biogeochemical modeling and carbon chemistry studies.

 The post NOAA Scientists Publish a New River Chemistry and Discharge Dataset for U.S. Rivers appeared first on NOAA's Atlantic Oceanographic and Meteorological Laboratory.